As a fresh batch of college graduates enter the market, we're seeing the usual spike in resume submissions and job inquiries.

 Smuggler's LinkedIn page says they have 120 employees at their Los Angeles office.
 The average size production company is even smaller.

-We aren't big bloated corporations; everyone is (hopefully) essential!
+We aren't big bloated corporations; everyone is essential.
 We aren't looking to fill an employee quota (though some may have intern quotas).
+The competition is fierce.
 There's no room for dead weight.
 You need to prove yourself valuable.

 So Be Valuable